Vijayawada: Culture

 The city corporation organises "Happy Sunday," an event organised on the first Sunday of every month at M.G.
 Road for promoting activities such as sports, games, cultural events, and yoga.
 The clothing of the locals includes traditional men wearing dhoti and women wearing saree and salwar kameez. western clothing is also predominant.

 Arts, crafts and artefacts

 The Vijayawada Art Society promotes Telugu arts.
 The city hosted Poetic Prism 2015, a multilingual poet's meet on 19 September 2015.
 All these activities are organised in collaboration with the Cultural Centre of Vijayawada.

 Kondapalli Toys — which were granted geographical indication in 2007 — are handmade by the artisans of Kondapalli, a suburb of Vijayawada.
+Kondapalli toys, also known as Kondapalli Bommalu, are traditional wooden toys crafted by skilled artisans in Kondapalli, Andhra Pradesh, India.
+These toys are known for their intricate designs and vibrant colours, made from soft Tella Poniki wood and painted with natural dyes.
+They are safe for children to play with due to their non-toxic materials and lack of harmful chemicals.
+Originating from Rajasthan in the 16th century, Kondapalli artisans are considered 'Aryakhastriyas'.

 Victoria Jubilee Museum is an archaeological museum in the city, which houses sculptures, paintings, and artefacts of Buddhist and Hindu relics, dating back to the second and third centuries.

 Cityscape

 Vijayawada was paired as a sister city of Modesto, California in 1993.
 The city has old and new town areas.
 The One Town area of the city is known as old city area, comprising areas such as Islampet, Jendachettu Centre, Kamsalipet, Rajarajeswaripet, Kothapet, Ajith Singh Nagar, and Winchipet.
 The new city areas include areas such as Autonagar, Benz circle, Chuttugunta, Labbipet, Machavaram Down, Mogalrajapuram, NTR circle, Tikkle Road, Governorpeta, Pinnamaneni Polyclinic Road and Suryaraopet.

 Brindavan Colony, Commercial Taxes Colony, Gunadala, Veterinary Colony are some of the residential areas.
 Bank Colony, Bharati Nagar, Gayatri Nagar, Currency Nagar, Satyanarayana Puram, Gurunanak Colony, APIIC Colony, LIC Colony, Patamata and MG Road are the upscale residential areas.
 The major commercial areas include the stretch of MG Road and from Benz Circle to Ramavarappadu Ring.
 Other commercial centers are Besant Road, Rajagopalachari street, One Town market area covering Kaleswara Rao Market (KR Market), and Vastralatha.

 The city has many landmarks which include, Prakasam Barrage across the Krishna river; Krishnaveni Mandapam (River Museum) depicting the history of Krishna river and a nearby idol of the river known as, Krishnaveni statue; Gandhi Hill, the first Gandhi Memorial in the country, located at an elevation of 500 ft on a hill; Bhavani Island, one of the largest river island amidst Krishna river.